quantumlib/Cirq/docs/google/best_practices.md

 The engine has a method called `run_batch()` that can be used to send multiple circuits in a single request.
-This can be used to increase the efficiency and rep rate of your program.
+This can be used to increase the efficiency of your program so that more repetitions are completed per second.

 In order to efficiently batch circuits, the circuits in these batches must measure the same qubits and have the same number of repetitions for each circuit.
+Otherwise, the circuits will not be able to batched together on the device, and there will be no gain in efficiency.

 ## Keep qubits busy